BuilderIO/builder/plugins/bigcommerce/README.md

 <img alt="Load unsafe script example" src="https://i.stack.imgur.com/uSaLL.png">

-Now as you develop you can restart Builder to see the latest version of your plugin.
+Now as you develop you can restart Builder to get the latest version of your plugin.

-To uninstall your plugin,remove it in the plugins UI
+To uninstall your plugin, remove it in the [Plugins section of Builder](https://builder.io/app/integrations).

-### Seeing the plugin in action
+### Using the plugin

-Try creating a custom [model](https://builder.io/c/docs/guides/getting-started-with-models), [component](https://builder.io/c/docs/custom-react-components), or [symbol](https://builder.io/c/docs/guides/symbols) using an Bigcommerce field, and edit away!
+Try creating a custom [model](https://builder.io/c/docs/guides/getting-started-with-models), [component](https://builder.io/c/docs/custom-react-components), or [symbol](https://builder.io/c/docs/guides/symbols) using a Bigcommerce field, and edit away!

 <img src="https://i.imgur.com/uVOLn7A.gif" alt="Seeing your plugin in the editor example gif">